Keep this list of gorgeous, friendly coffee shops handy for your next road trip in Eastern Ontario!

 Bubba & Bugs Coffee Bar, Kemptville

-As you’ll know if you’ve read my post about walking in Kemptville elsewhere on this website, Bubba & Bugs Coffee Bar is an eye-catching spot.
+As you’ll know if you’ve read my post about walking in Kemptville elsewhere on the Ottawa Road Trips website, Bubba & Bugs Coffee Bar is an eye-catching spot.
 How many coffee shops have you been to that are lit by chandeliers?
 An exposed red-brick wall, wood floors and chalkboard menus also give the café a homey feel.
 The range of baked goodies is extensive and changes regularly; depending on the day, you might be able to nosh on butter tart bars, gluten-free chocolate oat cookies or cinnamon brownies.
 Mmmm….
 146 Prescott Street, Kemptville

 If you love food (and who doesn’t?), check out my posts about where to buy international groceries in and around Ottawa and about Ile d’Orléans, a food-lovers’ island near Quebec City.